-Business strategy is sometimes defined simply as a firm's high level plan for reaching specific business objectives.
-Strategies succeed when they lead to business growth, a strong competitive position, and strong financial performance.
-When the high level strategy fails, however, the firm must either change strategy or prepare to go out of business.
+Business strategyis sometimes defined only as a firm's high-level plan for reaching specific business objectives.
+Strategic plans succeed when they lead to business growth, a strong competitive position, and strong financial performance.
+When the high-level strategy fails, however, the firm must either change its approach or prepare to go out of business.

-The brief definition above is accurate but, for practical help, many businesspeople prefer instead a slightly longer definition:
+The brief definition above is accurate but, for practical help, many businesspeople prefer instead a slightly longer explanation:

 Business strategy is the firm's working plan for achieving its vision, prioritizing objectives, competing successfully, and optimizing financial performance with its business model.